instructure/service-middleware/README.md

-1. While creating your store, register your services as key/value pairs with the middleware:
+1. While creating your store, register your services as key/value pairs with the service middleware constructor:

 ```
   applyMiddleware(
+    createServiceMiddleware({
+      myKey: myService,
-    serviceMiddleware({ myKey: myService, myOtherKey: myOtherService })
+      myOtherKey: myOtherService
+    })
   )
 ```